Lynsey has suffered from PMLE for years. She enjoys sharing hints and tips for others in the hope that they can find some relief.

 - They are caused by heat simply because you sweat, and the area is not being dried off quickly enough, often due to clothing or body position.

 - The rash looks similar from person to person: small bumps under the skin alongside some reddening/inflammation; typically, the rash is itchy or prickly, hence the name prickly heat.

 - You do not need sunlight to get prickly heat/sweat rash/heat rash.

 What Is Polymorphous Light Eruption (PLME)?

-- Polymorphous Light Eruption (PLME) is a reaction that is caused by UV rays on your skin.
-As the name suggests, its appearance can look different from person to person, and even different from breakout to breakout.
+- Polymorphous Light Eruption (PLME) is a reaction caused by UV rays on your skin.
+As the name suggests, its appearance can look different from person to person and even different from breakout to breakout.